Notice

 Housing is one of the primary ways a community’s identity can be distinguished.
 Whether comprised of high rises in urban areas, large lots in rural areas, or something in between; housing is more than just where people live – it is a way of life.
 Read on to learn more about the housing element and its associated recommendations.

 The Kenton County Comprehensive plan is comprised of nine elements.
 Recommendations and associated tasks for implementation have been developed for each element to implement the goals and objectives that serve as the foundation for the plan.
 The recommendations were derived after extensive public discussions, discourse and dialogue and are based on research which includes local data as well as national trends.
 They explore different facets of the county’s physical development as well as its economic and social well-being and provide a roadmap for implementation.
-The Housing element addresses policies that will provide a robust balanced supply of housing options in Kenton County.
+The Housing element addresses policies that will encourage a robust supply of various housing options that is consistent with housing demand in Kenton County for residents in all stages of life.

 The Housing element encompasses the idea that residents of Kenton County should have safe and affordable housing choices to meet their needs.
 Local and national trends point to changing demographics and changing housing preferences.
 Providing housing options for a variety of generations, lifestyles, and incomes is important for the county to be competitive within the region.
 Click on the main headings below to learn more about the plan’s Housing recommendations.